bast/help-with-supercomputers/talk.md

 - Run the small example
 - If it suddenly stopped working or runs slower, you know it's probably the machine
 - Now you can send us the example so that we fix the machine

 ---

-# Requesting software

-[here I will write something ...]

-[also talk about sudo ...]

----